hafizeucmak/LogiwaProduct/README.md

 Before getting started, ensure you have the following installed on your development machine:

 - .NET SDK (8.0 or higher)
-- Entity Framework Core Tools
-- SQL Server (or any other database you plan to use)
-- Visual Studio (or another IDE)
+- MSSQL Server
-- A configured connection string in the `appsettings.json` file
+- A configured connection string in the `appsettings.json`

 ## Project Structure